 Our Analysis and Test Results

 As Igloo claims, this thermoelectric model was able to reach 36º F below ambient temperature.
 However, most thermoelectric models reach 40º below ambient, so we aren't that impressed.
 And just as it states helpfully on a sticker on the lid, it won't really cool contents from room temperature — you need to pre-chill them before using the cooler.
 This is also the only thermoelectric cooler we tested that doesn't also have a heating function.
-A detail that we found odd, as thermoelectric coolers work by pumping hot air from one side to the other and so, therefore, are easy to reverse the direction the hot air is flowing.
+A detail that we found odd, as thermoelectric coolers work by pumping hot air from one side to the other and so, therefore, are easy to reverse the direction that hot air is flowing.
 We're unsure as to why the Igloo lacks this feature.

 Ease of Use

-While the Koolatron and Knox are both designed to be able to hold ice like a regular cooler and extend the life of that ice, the Igloo can't have any ice or fluids inside it.
-That's a pretty big detriment for anyone hoping to achieve USDA food safe temperatures if it's warmer than 76º F outside!
-That fairly major flaw notwithstanding, the Igloo does have a fairly large capacity of 60 cans — and beers or sodas don't need to be 40º F. The Igloo is also the only cooler we tested that actually includes a fuse replacement - handy!
+While several other thermoelectric models we tested are designed to be able to hold ice like a regular cooler and extend the life of that ice, the Igloo can't have any ice or fluids inside it.
+That's a pretty big detriment for anyone hoping to achieve USDA food-safe temperatures if it's warmer than 76º F outside.
+That fairly major flaw notwithstanding, the Igloo does have a decently large capacity of 60 cans — and beers or sodas don't need to be 40º F. The Igloo is also one of the only coolers we tested that comes with a fuse replacement, which is handy.

 Igloo itself offers this model for a much higher price than we think its performance warrants.
 However, during the time we've been testing our unit, we've seen a wide range of prices from a ton of different retailers, so it's possible there's a deal out there that makes this unimpressive thermoelectric cooler worth it.